 Actuarial Intern – Enterprise Risk Management Department Jan.
 2022 – Apr.
 2022

-Enforced VBA to execute sensitive test which investigates the factors that significantly affect final indication value, created bottoms to automate the whole procedure in Excel, saving 90% of the labor for the following year
+Enforced VBA to execute sensitive test to investigate the factors that significantly affect final indication value, created bottoms to automate the whole procedure in Excel, saving 90% of the labor for the following year

 Implemented Radar to perform reinsurance earthquake data review, identified invalid sources or data fields, and documented from completeness, accuracy, and consistency perspectives to reveal potential implications and ramifications